 Once we got started all I had to do was just follow the plan which was broken into multiple smaller goals.
 It consisted of all the elements right from running, strengthening, rest, pace variations etc. It was meticulously done to ensure I was challenged enough while keeping in mind I stayed injury free.
 Training under Kay was personalised and I say this because while Balaji and I were training for a similar distance however both our plans were different which is the best part of being under Kay.. one size does not fit all.

 His passion for his job as a coach and his trainees to do well is unmatched.
-I cannot forget when I picked up an injury, in matter of no time he provided some advice himself and consulted his physio, asked me to do a video call, spoke to an Orthopaedic to ensure I was undergoing the right line of treatment.
-At this crucial stage if anything would have gone wrong then it meant me bidding good bye to my dream!
+I cannot forget when I picked up an injury, in a matter of no time he provided some advice himself and consulted his physio, asked me to do a video call, spoke to an Orthopaedic to ensure I was undergoing the right line of treatment.
+At this crucial stage if anything would have gone wrong then it meant me bidding goodbye to my dream!

-Just before I left for South Africa he hosted me and my wife for dinner at his place and thanks to Meera for a perfect meal and the time that Kay spent with me left me with incredible amount of energy and confidence.
+Just before I left for South Africa he hosted me and my wife for dinner at his place and thanks to Meera for a perfect meal and the time that Kay spent with me left me with an incredible amount of energy and confidence.

-Thank you Kay for being a part of this journey, believing in me and helping me achieve my dream!
+Thank you Kay, for being a part of this journey, believing in me and helping me achieve my dream!